casapudenis/AI.Image-Generator/README.md

 # AI Image Generator

-Image generator that is using OpenAI davinci to generate images.
+Web app that is using OpenAI davinci engine to generate images.